Raj-Datta-Manohar/Keyboard-Tracker/README.md

 ### Linux
 > Application for Linux OS's is still under development

 `Make sure to visit this repo frequently for updates and fixes`

+### Some Use Cases of Keyboard Tracker are:
+Keeping track of your personal computer
+Parental control
+Administrative control

 ### For Developers
 If you are not familiar with Win32 API, [this](https://docs.microsoft.com/en-us/windows/win32/learnwin32/learn-to-program-for-windows) is a good place to start.